FAQs

 3. What is the relationship between these IP law firms and CPA Global/Clarivate?

-There are many IP firms who act for clients in the registering of IP rights but choose not to provide a renewals service and instead refer clients to CPA Global.
-We believe that many of these firms received payments from CPA Global for referring clients and that the firms never obtained fully informed consent from their clients for such payments.
+There are some IP firms who act for clients in relation to their IP rights but choose not to provide a renewals service and instead refer clients to CPA Global.
+The evidence we have shows that these firms received payments from CPA Global for passing on IP renewals and that amounts paid, which have been substantial, have never been fully disclosed to their clients.

 4. What is allegedly unlawful about this?

-5. How long have affected businesses been overcharged for?
+5. For how long have affected businesses been overcharged?

 We understand that in 1969, partners from several IP law firms came together to form a company, based in Jersey, which has since become CPA Global.
 The creation of CPA Global allowed the founder firms to transfer away the risks and costs associated with IP renewal services, by referring their clients’ IP rights renewal work to CPA Global.